ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/issue.b.md

 **Minting Limit**

 Minting limit is a new concept that was introduced in Release 27.
-It allows for token factories to limit the amount of tokens that can be minted to an individual account.
+It allows for uniq factories to limit the amount of tokens that can be minted to an individual account.
 Meaning, that if the **account_minting_limit** of a token factory is set to 5, then users may not purchase more than 5 tokens under that specific account.

 -   **account_minting_limit** of a token factory can be set/reset by calling `limitmint` action.
 It is null by default, which means the minting limit function is not applied to the factory.